How to Speak with Your Employer About Parental Leave

 What type of benefits can Intended Parents and Surrogates get from Surrogacy in California, US?

 Both Intended Parents and Surrogates can get maternity leave for Surrogacy as per FMLA (Family and Medical Leave Act).
 This protection includes up to 12 weeks of leave for medical and family reasons, including the birth of a baby.
-However, note that FMLA does not include paid leave and has some certain restrictions.
+However, note that FMLA does not include paid leave and has certain restrictions.
 For instance, employees must have worked a certain amount of time to be eligible for FMLA.

 Before you take time off work, check with your HR or employer to be aware of all of their policies.
 In the end, it is up to your employer to determine whether you can get leave.
 You can also use this time to find out if your employer provides paid parental leave and find more about the surrogacy laws.
 If this option is not available, you may need to work out a flexible schedule with your partner.
 Plan it so that it includes working part-time or working from home.
 It is vital for you to remember to ask your employer what type of options you have and make a plan with them before going on leave.

 How to speak to your boss